 Are there any specific challenges in terms of achieving better gender diversity within the alcohol industry?

 “Yes” in the sense that the industry is being perceived as more male-oriented here in Thailand and there tends to be more opportunities for men to join.

 However, I’d also say “no” because we have achieved a 48%:52% female-male ratio in our workforce.
 Perception differs between generations and we need to create new beliefs through our work for the community and how we value diversity and inclusion.
-Our active involvement in the community in promoting positive drinking and reducing harmful use of alcohol according to WHO mission, as well as advocating for life-long learning and family leave policy are all things we do holistically to help us break through the obstacles and challenges.Posted over 2 years ago
+Our active involvement in the community in promoting positive drinking and reducing harmful use of alcohol according to WHO mission, as well as advocating for life-long learning and family leave policy are all things we do holistically to help us break through the obstacles and challenges.Posted about 4 years ago